Embeint/infuse-sdk/doc/platform/index.rst

 Hardware Agnostic
 *****************

-The Infuse IoT platform is intended to be reasonably agnostic to the choice of microcontroller and sensors on the board.
+The Infuse-IoT platform is intended to be reasonably agnostic to the choice of microcontroller and sensors on the board.
 Infuse leverages the Zephyr RTOS project to provide the required abstractions that makes this possible.

 Observability
 *************

 Debugging embedded devices can be a challenging endevour.
-Infuse IoT aims to provide as much visibility as possible into both the embedded SDK code and the flow of data through the cloud services to simplify this process and monitor standard operations.
+Infuse-IoT aims to provide as much visibility as possible into both the embedded SDK code and the flow of data through the cloud services to simplify this process and monitor standard operations.